cdCkhang/Matrix-Problems-Solver/README.md

 <h2 id="section3b"> Directories: </h2>
 <ul>

-<li>BatFiles:  These are the files made during the solving process.
+<li>/BatFiles/:  These are the files made during the solving process.
 It is a collection executable instructions feed to the Windows OS in form of .bat files.</li>
-<li>Data:  User's input and function calls defined in the built module will be stored here.</li>
+<li>/Data/:  User's input and function calls defined in the built module will be stored here.</li>
-<li>KB-IE:  Built module, this is the core of the problem solving abilities.</li>
+<li>/KB-IE/:  Built module, this is the core of the problem solving abilities.</li>
-<li>Solved:  Collections of .html file to display the results to the webpage.</li>
+<li>/Solved/:  Collections of .html file to display the results to the webpage.</li>
-<li>module_raw:  Source code of the maple solving module.</li>
+<li>/module_raw/:  Pre-packaged source code of the maple solving module.</li>

 </ul>